 How to make almond slices

-To prepare the base, weigh 100g flour and 75g butter into a large baking bowl and rub the butter and flour together.
+To prepare the base - weigh the flour and butter into a large baking bowl and rub the butter and flour together.

-Add half a teaspoon baking powder and 50g caster sugar and mix together well.
+Add the baking powder and caster sugar and mix together well.

 Place a sheet of non-stick baking parchment in the bottom of the loose bottomed cake tin.
-Spoon the base mixture into the tin and compress into place with the back of a dessert spoon until it is an even thickness and fully compacted.
+Spoon the mixture into the tin and press into place with the back of a dessert spoon until it is an even thickness and is fully compacted.
 Place in the fridge until you are ready to add the frangipane topping.

-To prepare the frangipane, start by weighing 100g softened butter and 100g caster sugar into a baking bowl.
+To prepare the frangipane - place the butter and caster sugar into a baking bowl.

-Cream the butter and sugar together using a wooden spoon until thoroughly mixed.
+Cream the butter and sugar together using a wooden spoon.

-Add 100g ground almonds, half a teaspoon almond essence and the egg to the butter/sugar mixture and beat with an electric mixer for a couple of minutes.
-The frangipane mixture will be fairly stiff.
+Add the ground almonds, almond essence and the egg/s to the butter/sugar mixture and beat with an electric mixer for a couple of minutes.
+The frangipane mixture will be a stiff consistency.

-Take the cake tin out of the fridge.
-Spread the frangipane mixture evenly over the base and then sprinkle 50g flaked almonds over the surface of the cake mixture up to the edges of the tin.
+Spread the frangipane mixture evenly over the base and then sprinkle the flaked almonds over the top.

 How to bake almond slices

-Place the cake tin on a wire cooling rack for around 30 minutes and then carefully remove the cake from the tin.
-Leave to cool on the wire rack.
-Cut into individual frangipane slices when the cake has fully cooled.
-I usually cut into eight slices but you can make them larger or smaller if you prefer.
+Place the cake tin on a wire cooling rack to cool for around 30 minutes and then carefully remove the cake from the tin and leave to cool on the rack.

 Tips

 - Make sure the butter for the frangipane (not the base) has softened before starting to cream together the butter and sugar.
-This can be done by removing from the fridge ahead of starting to prepare the frangipane, or by using the appropriate setting on a microwave to soften (but take care not to melt).
+This can be done by removing from the fridge ahead of starting to prepare the frangipane.
 If the butter is used straight from the fridge it will be too hard to mix.

 - This recipe is not suitable for doubling the quantities as it will affect the baking time.
 If you would like to bake a larger quantity then I recommend baking in separate batches.